-There’s more drama, dead bodies, and designer heels in store for Angie Harmon as she returns to bust crime in Boston as tough-as-nails detective Jane Rizzoli for season three of Rizzoli and Isles.
+There’s more drama, dead bodies, and designer heels in store for Angie Harmon as she returns to bust crime in Boston as tough-as-nails detective Jane Rizzoli for season four of Rizzoli and Isles.

 Angie chatted to us about being one half of TV’s hottest crime-bustin’ duo, the terror of working in Hollywood, her Baywatch origins, and how she juggles fame with motherhood.

-Do you feel quite close to Jane now that you've been playing her for three years?
+Do you feel quite close to Jane now that you've been playing her for all these years?

 I think that people respond to when an actor and their character come together and gel, and Angie and Jane do gel so hopefully that translates on screen.
 Obviously Janet [Tamaro, writer and producer] is going to write the script, but she trusts me enough to know that I have Jane's complete and best interests at heart, so if something doesn't work then we'll come together as writer and actor and work it out.
 She allows me to come into that character and live it in every crack and crevice, and really to just embody Jane.